arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 ### Future (Normal) Releases

-Performing future releases of the application is extrememly easy.
+Performing future releases of the application is extremely easy.
 Just run the following command:

 ```sh